neuralarc-ai/twnty.ai/CRON_SETUP.md

 ## 📊 How It Works

-1. Every 2 hours, the cron job runs
+1. Every hour, the cron job runs
 2. Fetches all published articles
 3. For each article:
-   - Adds 6-10 random likes
+   - Adds 1 like (80% chance) - gradually building to 20-30 likes per day
+   - Adds 1 comment (80% chance) - gradually building to 20-30 comments per day
-   - Adds 100-430 random views
+   - Adds 10-20 random views
 4. Updates the database
-5. Returns success status
+5. Returns success status with counts

+The system distributes engagement naturally throughout the day, with likes and comments appearing at random intervals to simulate organic growth.

 ## 🔒 Security